Niggaz4Life: Critical reception

 Later DJ Yella said: “I do like the second album better than the first.
 The first one had more hits, but production-wise I like this one better.
 It would have been great if Cube would have got on that album.
 But it sounds better, we put more into it.”
+MC Ren also looks back positively to the album: “The people in the streets loved it.
+That was basically the best review we could get anyway.”